 St John US Virgin Islands Travel Guide

 St. John's main form of public transportation consists of open-air, pool taxis, locally known as "Safari Taxis."
-These are typically modified pickup trucks or vans with bench seating in the back, designed to carry multiple passengers along common routes.
+These are typically modified pickup trucks or vans with bench seating in the back, designed to transport multiple passengers along common routes.

 The Virgin Islands Transit System (VITRAN) operates a limited public bus service.